A novel approach to the computation of one-loop three- and four-point functions. I -- The real mass case: Warm-up: the scalar three-point function

 \section{Warm-up: the scalar three-point function $I_{3}^{4}$}

 Each internal line with momentum $q_i$ stands for the propagator of a particle of mass $m_i$.
-We define the kinematic matrix $\cals$, which encodes all the information on the kinematics associated to this diagram by:
+We define the kinematic matrix $\cals$, which encodes all the information on the kinematics associated with this diagram by:

 The squares of differences of two internal momenta can be written in terms of the internal masses $m_i$ and the external invariants $p_i^2$ so that $\cals$ reads:

 The usual Feynman integral\footnote{In this article and companions, we use the notation $- i \, \lambda$ for the Feynman prescription coming from propagators.} representation of $I_3^4$ is: